-Comparison of the Four Smart Citles nart Lunes Indore Kakinada Panaji Ranchi Overall progress on SCM Significant progress and spending on SC projects.
+Indore Kakinada Panaji Ranchi Overall progress on SCM Significant progress and spending on SC projects.
 Limited progress and spending.
 Limited progress and spending.
 Progress mainly on large infrastructure projects.
 Did the city have established practice(s) of civic engagement?
 Yes (strong track record).
 Limited previous track record though SCM introduced several practices.
 Limited previous track record though SCM introduced several practices.
 Yes.
 How was outreach to Multi-modal.
 However, Multi-modal.
 However, Multi-modal.
 However, Multi-modal.
 However, citizens conducted and there is much reliance there is much reliance there is much reliance there is much reliance did that present any on electronic and social on electronic and social on electronic and social on electronic and social limitations? media platforms. media platforms. media platforms. media platforms.
 People without access People without access People without access People without access to online platforms will to online platforms will to online platforms will to online platforms will consequently have consequently have consequently have consequently have limited ability to limited ability to limited ability to limited ability to monitor SCM progress. monitor SCM progress. monitor SCM progress. monitor SCM progress.
-Were the selected sub- Scope for further projects Significant communities Significant communities Scope for further projects projects under SCM in that generate newer like fishing, port like fishing, settled that tackle low-income each city appropriate to skills and business employees and retirees intellectuals and port and marginalized the context and socio- opportunities for the could be further employees could be communities, economic profile? local communities. engaged through the further engaged particularly through SCM projects. through the SCM skill building and projects. livelihoods from the SCM projects.
+Were the selected sub- Scope for further projects Significant communities Significant communities Scope for further projects projects under SCM in that generate newer like fishing, port like fishing, settled that tackle low-income each city appropriate to skills and business employees and retirees intellectuals and port and marginalized livelihoods from the particularly through intellectuals and port employees could be communities, skill building and through the SCM further engaged engaged through the could be further opportunities for the skills and business each city appropriate to the context and socioeconomic profile?